S.Korean Transport Industrys Revenue Grows 27.6 Pct In 2021 - UrduPoint

 S.Korean Transport Industry's Revenue Grows 27.6 Pct In 2021

 SEOUL, Dec.
-9 (UrduPoint / Pakistan Point News - 9th Dec, 2022 ) --:Revenue for the South Korean transport industry logged a double-digit growth last year due to the improved economic condition and the higher delivery demand, statistical office data showed Friday.
+11 (UrduPoint / Pakistan Point News - 11th Dec, 2022 ) --::Revenue for the South Korean transport industry logged a double-digit growth last year due to the improved economic condition and the higher delivery demand, statistical office data showed Sunday.

 The transport industry's revenue amounted to 193.3 trillion won (148.5 billion U.S. Dollars) in 2021, up 27.